 The original sanctuary of Our Lady of the Boat in Muxía was founded in the 12th century on the site of a pre-Christian chapel, and then rebuilt in the 17th century.
 On Christmas Day in 2013, the sanctuary suffered extensive damage as a result of a fire started by lighting during a storm, however, a restoration project is currently under way to have this popular chapel reopened by September 2014.

 Why September?
-September is a fantastic and very special time to walk the Muxía Way and experience the traditional festival dedicated to the Virgin of the Boat, the ‘Romaría da Virxe da Barca‘, the biggest event in this charming little fishing village by the Atlantic Ocean.
+September is a fantastic and very special time to walk the Camino de Finisterre and Muxía and experience the traditional festival in honour of the Virgin of the Boat, the ‘Romaría da Virxe da Barca‘, which is the biggest event in this charming little fishing village by the Atlantic Ocean.
+It generally takes place on 9th September.

 And did you know you can get a special pilgrim certificate if you walk the Camino de Santiago to Muxía?
 It is called ‘Muxiana‘.